block-core/blockcore-wallet/README.md

 ### Normal vs Quick

-When adding additional accounts to your wallet, you have the option to choose the types `Normal` and `Quick`.
+When adding additional accounts to your wallet, you have the option to choose the modes `Normal` and `Quick`.
 The difference can be very important depending on your usage and needs.

 `Normal` will retrieve all transaction history for your wallet, and calculate the balance locally.
 When sending transactions, the available unspent transaction outputs (UTXOs) are queried locally in the history of data.